paolosalvatori/web-app-redis-sql-db/README.md

 For a similar sample with a non-HTTP-triggered Azure Web App, see [Azure Web Apps, Private Endpoints, and NAT Gateway](https://github.com/paolosalvatori/azure-function-premium-plan).

+This sample shows also how to disable the public network access from the internet to all the managed services used by the application:

+- Azure Blob Storage Account
+- Azure Key Vault
+- Azure Cache for Redis
+- Azure SQL Database

 ## Deploy to Azure

 You can use the following button to deploy the demo to your Azure subscription: